amiradavoudi/Tracing/README.md

 ### Testing the Environment
 File *test.py* includes all the packages required for the execution of the source codes in this project. <br>
-If the file is executed without error, all the required packages are installed properly. <br>
+All the required packages are installed properly if the file is executed without error. <br>
 Run the file *test.py*, which should not produce any errors.

 ## Artifact Evaluation